biocore/qurro/README.md

   -h, --help            show this help message and exit -r RANK_FILE, --rank-file RANK_FILE
                         CSV file detailing rank values for taxa.
-This should be the output of a tool like Songbird or DEICODE.
+This should be the output of a tool like songbird or DEICODE.
   -t TABLE_FILE, --table-file TABLE_FILE
                         BIOM table describing taxon abundances for samples.
   -m METADATA_FILE, --metadata-file METADATA_FILE